 The investigation began back in December, when undercover officers began buying heroin and oxycodone pills from Moschetto in what was initially a routine investigation into the sale of prescription drugs, officials said.

 During the course of the undercover operation, however, Moschetto also sold the officers two semiautomatic assault weapons as well as ammunition, prosecutors said.

 Moschetto allegedly told officers during one buy that he needed dynamite to “blow up a building.”
 He later said he no longer needed the dynamite because a friend was setting fire to the building instead.
 Kalamaras and Chmela are believed to have taken part in the arson, according to prosecutors.

 “The fire damaged but did not destroy the office of another cardiologist whose relationship with Dr. Moschetto had soured due to a professional dispute,” according to the statement from the district attorney’s office.

 Moschetto allegedly gave an informant and undercover detective blank prescriptions and cash for the assault and killing of the fellow cardiologist, according to prosecutors.
 He also requested that the rival’s wife be assaulted if she happened to be present, authorities said.

-"He was willing to pay $5,000 to have him beaten and put in a hospital for a few months, and then he said he would pay $20,000 to have him killed," said Assistant District Attorney Anne Donnelly, according to CNN affiliate WCBS.
+“He was willing to pay $5,000 to have him beaten and put in a hospital for a few months, and then he said he would pay $20,000 to have him killed,” said Assistant District Attorney Anne Donnelly, reported CNN affiliate WCBS.